ArchticTech/TorontoCondomania/README.md

 - Enhanced the assignment API to fetch city-related data.
 - Ensured code synchronization by merging changes from the main branch into Masam's branch.

+**In Next JS Client Side Application**
+- Added a dropdown listing for user convenience.
+- Enhanced the functionality of the search box to filter cities and improved the rental module.
+- Successfully integrated a rental slider on the home page, single rental page, and resolved various issues.

 ## Thursday, October 05:

 **In Laravel Admin and APIs:**